tlcaputi/gtrendR/docs/arima-one-geo.md

   df = read.csv("./input/handwashing_day.csv", header = T, stringsAsFactor = F), # Data from gtrends
   interrupt = "2020-03-01", # Interruption point in your data
-  geo = "US", # geography you want to use kalman = T # If True, uses Kalman method to impute time series )
+  geo = "US", # geography you want to use bootstrap = F, # bootstrap the confidence intervals linear = F, # Default F. If False, uses ARIMA.
+If True, uses a linear model. kalman = T # If True, uses Kalman method to impute time series

+)
 ```